Satan Bound

 the events detailed in chapter 9.

-John describes a “great chain” in the angel’s hand, and this demonstrates that the image is not literal.
+And in chapter 20, John describes a “great chain” in the angel’s hand, and this demonstrates that the image is not literal.
 A spiritual being cannot be held by a physical chain.

 As before,